Charles Wooten: Arrest, trial and imprisonment

 Charles was arrested as a suspect in the murder on August 3 and held on $100,000, together with two alleged accomplices, 41-year-old Titus Henry Hill and 24-year-old Michelle Ann Matl.
 When he was brought to the crime scene as part of a routine inspection, investigators reported that he had no visible emotion during the entirety of the procedure.
-At his murder trial in June 1995, prosecutors claimed that the reason for the murder was that Wooten wanted to collect his father's life insurance, but a lack of substantiable evidence could not prove this claim.
-Wooten later pleaded guilty in exchange for a life term with a possibility of parole after he has served 35 years of his sentence.
+At his murder trial in June 1995, prosecutors claimed that the reason for the murder was that Wooten had wanted to collect his father's life insurance.
+However, they did not have sufficient evidence to prove this claim.
+Wooten later pleaded guilty to capital murder in exchange for a life sentence with parole eligibility after 35 years.
 This outcome came as a disappointment to most of his family members, who wanted him sentenced to death for their father's murder.

-As of June 2023, Wooten remains incarcerated at the J. Dale Wainwright Unit in Lovelady, with a projected parole date in 2028.
+As of June 2023, Wooten remains incarcerated at the J. Dale Wainwright Unit in Lovelady.
+He will become eligible for parole in 2028.